SanderMertens/flecs/docs/Manual.md

 ```

 ## Inheritance
-Inheritance is the ability to share components between entities by _inheriting_ from them, by using the `IsA` relation.
+Inheritance is the ability to share components between entities by _inheriting_ from them, by using the `IsA` relationship.
 This is a simple example in the C API:

 ```c
 // Create a base entity